MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-best-practices.md

 The software settings to ensure seamless integration are as follows:

-**Firewall and security**: [Whitelist the URLs and IP addresses](system-requirements-omnichannel.md#allow-access-to-websites) to allow communication between your system and the Omnichannel servers.
-This prevents any security-related issues during your interactions.
+**Firewall and security**: [Add the URLs and IP addresses to the allowlist](system-requirements-omnichannel.md#allow-access-to-websites) to allow communication between your system and the Omnichannel servers and prevent any security-related issues during your interactions.
 Make sure that the firewall configuration aligns with the [guidelines](/azure/communication-services/concepts/voice-video-calling/network-requirements#firewall-configuration) in Azure Communication Services.

 ### See also